 Table of Contents

-The DMA dissertation consists of all required recitals plus the written document.
-The written document will represent original specialized research and an advanced level of musicianship.
+The DMA dissertation is a series of credits encompassing all required recitals (MUGC 6951-MUGC 6954) plus the written document.
+The final written document will represent original specialized research and an advanced level of musicianship.
 Successful documents will define a clear and focused topic and articulate an original and supportable argument regarding that topic.
-The document will be conceived as a scholarly contribution to the field of performance.
-Before submitting a DMA Topic Proposal, the student should: a) complete sufficient work on the project to define a topic b) articulate a purpose and a provisional argument c) identify the scholarly field(s) and research methods most appropriate to the project d) have familiarity with the relevant bibliography.
-Consult with members of your Advisory Committee before submission to the Graduate Performance Degree Committee.
+The document will be conceived as a scholarly contribution to the chosen field.
+Before submitting a DMA Topic Proposal, the student should:

 • Lecture/recital performance based on a submitted critical essay of no less than 6,250 words